Dear Advisor: What should (not) be YOUR AI roadmap?

 (or) Why You Don't Need AI in your SaaS MVP

-Post was originally published in April 2022 and has been updated in May and August 2022 for relevancy.
+Post was originally published in April 2022 and has been updated in May + August 2022, and May + November 2023 for relevancy

 It seems that every start-up is doing AI, and getting VC money for it!
 How can you get started?